Under the radar for most, Nate DiCasmirro has come to the

 center.
 I haven’t played center this

-year but for the wings (Ward) just sends me out wherever depending on class=GramE>who I’m playing with; if they’re left handed I’ll play on
+year but for the wings (Ward) just sends me out wherever depending on who I’m playing with; if they’re left handed I’ll play on

 the right.
 It doesn’t bother me either